OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 Enterprise Edition
 ------------------

+If you have modified configuration files lets's use onecfg to automate the configuration file upgrades.

+Before upgrading OpenNebula, you need to ensure that state of OneScape configuration module is clean without any pending migrations from past or outdated configurations.
+Run ``onecfg status`` to check the configuration state.

+Clean state might look like:

+    .. prompt:: bash # auto

+        # onecfg status
+        --- Versions ------------------------------
+        OpenNebula:  5.8.5
+        Config:      5.8.0

+        --- Available Configuration Updates -------
+        No updates available.

+Unknown Configuration Version Error
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you get error message about unknown configuration version, you don't need to do anything.
+Configuration version will be automatically initialized during OpenNebula upgrade.
+Version of current configuration will be based on old OpenNebula version.

+    .. prompt:: bash # auto

+        # onecfg status
+        --- Versions ------------------------------
+        OpenNebula:  5.8.5
+        Config:      unknown
+        ERROR: Unknown config version

+Configuration Metadata Outdated Error
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If the configuration module complains about outdated metadata, you have missed to run configuration upgrade during some of OpenNebula upgrades in the past.
+Please note configuration must be upgraded or processed with even OpenNebula maintenance releases.

+Following invalid state:

+    .. prompt:: bash # auto

+        # onecfg status
+        --- Versions ------------------------------
+        OpenNebula:  5.8.5
+        Config:      5.8.0
+        ERROR: Configurations metadata are outdated.

+needs to be fixed by reinitialization of the configuration state.
+Any unprocessed upgrades will be lost and current state will be initialized based on your current OpenNebula version and configurations located in system directories.

+    .. prompt:: bash # auto

+        # onecfg init --force
+        # onecfg status
+        --- Versions ------------------------------
+        OpenNebula:  5.8.5
+        Config:      5.8.5

+        --- Available Configuration Updates -------
+        No updates available.<Paste>

-If you have modified configuration files lets's use onecfg to automate the configuiration file upgrades.
-In most cases, running the following command without any extra parameters will suffice, as it will upgrade based on internal configuration version tracking and currently installed OpenNebula.
+After checking the state of OneScape, in most cases running the following command without any extra parameters will suffice, as it will upgrade based on internal configuration version tracking and currently installed OpenNebula.

 .. prompt:: text # auto